ArashBarmas/Deep-Reinforcement-Learning-Course/README.md

 Once the agent determines the optimal action-value function $q_{\*}$, it can quickly obtain an optimal policy $\pi_{\*}$ by setting
 $\pi_{\*}(s) = argmax_a q_{\pi} (s, a)$

+#### Monte Carlo Method:

+One way to estimate action-value function or Q-table.
+Q-table has states as its rows and actions as its columns and shows the expected return if the agent starts at state s, then takes action a and follows the policy $\pi$ for future time steps.

+#### Monte Carlo Control:

+The agent alternates between these two steps, with:

+1. Policy Evaluation: using the policy π to construct the Q-table, and

+2. Policy Improvement: improving the policy by changing it to be ϵ-greedy with respect to the Q-table (π ← ϵ-greedy(Q), π ← π′)

+we will eventually obtain the optimal policy π∗